Fee Free Ordering vs GrubHub

 The diner becomes your customer, not the marketplace's

-Every Fee Free order drops the customer's name, contact and order history into your own built-in CRM, so you can run GrowthNet Autopilot win-back emails, SMS, coupons and Smart Links.
+Every Fee Free order drops the customer's name, contact and order history into your own built-in CRM, so you can bring diners back with coupons, QR codes and Smart Links — with GrowthNet Autopilot win-back email + SMS marketing coming soon.
 On an aggregator the diner relationship and the data sit behind the platform's marketing wall.

 Run both — GrubHub for reach, Fee Free for repeat orders